Average Distance of Random Bipartite Matching in One-dimensional Space and Networks: 1D RBMP Variants

-All the results so far are derived in a unit-length line segment with given numbers of points.
-In order to address the expected optimal matching distance when points are distributed on a discrete network, we next show two extensions: (i) when the line segment has an arbitrary length; and (ii) when the line segment is an edge of a discrete network, such that some of the matches must be made across edges.

-\subsection{Arbitrary-length line}
+\subsection{Arbitrary-length Line}

-First, we see how the expected matching distance scales when the line has an arbitrary length of $L$ du.
-To connect with the previous sections, we introduce point densities (per unit length) $\mu$ and $\lambda$, where $\mu \le \lambda$, such that $m = \mu L$ and $n = \lambda L$.
+This section builds upon Section \ref{subsec: correction} but further allows the line segment to have an arbitrary length of $L$ distance units (du).
+In addition, we introduce point densities (per du) $\mu$ and $\lambda$, where $\mu \le \lambda$, such that $m = \mu L$ and $n = \lambda L$.
 The average distance between any two adjacent points $l=\frac{1}{\lambda+\mu}$ du.
 The average optimal matching distance in this case, denoted as $X_{\text{E}}$ for an ``edge", should be governed by three parameters: $\mu$, $\lambda$, and $L$.

 We will consider a few possible cases.
 For the balanced case $(\lambda=\mu)$, we can simply substitute $n = \lambda L$ and $l=\frac{1}{2\lambda}$ into Equations \eqref{eq: exp_Xnn}, which gives an updated expected matching distance as: